jathu/UIImageColors/README.md

 - **isDistinct(compareColor: UIColor) -> Bool**
 - **colorWithMinimumSaturation(minSaturation: CGFloat) -> UIColor**
 - **isContrastingColor(compareColor: UIColor) -> Bool**

+## License

+Feel free to do whatever you want.
+Please include the original header in any modifications or redistributions.

 ------
 June 2015 - Toronto